prometheus/cloudwatch_exporter/README.md

 aws_dimension_select | Optional.
 Which dimension values to filter.
 Specify a map from the dimension name to a list of values to select from that dimension. aws_dimension_select_regex | Optional.
 Which dimension values to filter on with a regular expression.
 Specify a map from the dimension name to a list of regexes that will be applied to select from that dimension. aws_tag_select | Optional.
 A tag configuration to filter on, based on mapping from the tagged resource ID to a CloudWatch dimension.
-tag_selections | Required under `aws_tag_select`.
-Specify a map from a tag key to a list of tag values to apply [tag filtering](https://docs.aws.amazon.com/resourcegroupstagging/latest/APIReference/API_GetResources.html#resourcegrouptagging-GetResources-request-TagFilters) on resources from which metrics will be gathered. resource_type_selection | Required under `aws_tag_select`.
-Specify the [resource type](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html#genref-aws-service-namesspaces) to filter on. resource_id_dimension | Required under `aws_tag_select`.
+tag_selections | Optional, under `aws_tag_select`.
+Specify a map from a tag key to a list of tag values to apply [tag filtering](https://docs.aws.amazon.com/resourcegroupstagging/latest/APIReference/API_GetResources.html#resourcegrouptagging-GetResources-request-TagFilters) on resources from which metrics will be gathered. resource_type_selection | Required, under `aws_tag_select`.
+Specify the [resource type](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html#genref-aws-service-namesspaces) to filter on. resource_id_dimension | Required, under `aws_tag_select`.
 For the current metric, specify which CloudWatch dimension maps to the ARN [resource ID](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html#arns-syntax). aws_statistics | Optional.
 A list of statistics to retrieve, values can include Sum, SampleCount, Minimum, Maximum, Average.
 Defaults to all statistics unless extended statistics are requested. aws_extended_statistics | Optional.
 A list of extended statistics to retrieve.
 Extended statistics currently include percentiles in the form `pN` or `pN.N`. delay_seconds | Optional.
 The newest data to request.
 Used to avoid collecting data that has not fully converged.
 Defaults to 600s.
 Can be set globally and per metric.